Turkey blocks access to pro-Islamic State websites in crackdown

 Access to other Islamist websites, including Takva Haber, Tevhidi Gundem, Mustaqim Haber and Enfal Medya was also blocked in Turkey.
 The regulator could not immediately be reached for comment but the government official said the move was part of Turkey’s “commitment to fighting terrorism”.

-“The term terrorism covers all organizations on the ground that place Turkey’s national security and regional stability at risk,” the official said.
+“The term terrorism covers all organisations on the ground that place Turkey’s national security and regional stability at risk,” the official said.

 U.S. Defense Secretary Ash Carter said last week that Washington was still pressing the Turks to “up their game” on closing the border to combat Islamic State, a Sunni militant group which has seized large parts of Iraq and Syria.